• Skip to primary navigation

 Instructions

-• Remove the chicken from the packaging, remove any giblets, and rinse under cold water – inside and out.
-Pat dry with paper towel and place chicken in a shallow baking dish.
+• Remove the chicken from the packaging, remove any giblets, and rinse the chicken under cold water – inside and out.
+Pat dry with paper towels.

 Notes

-• If you have never made a roast chicken before, make sure to remove any giblets (the little bundle of parts found inside the cavity of the chicken) and rinse under cold water – inside and out.
+If you have never made a roast chicken before, make sure to remove any giblets (the little bundle of parts found inside the cavity of the chicken) and rinse the chicken under cold water – inside and out.

 Nutrition